Volunteers are at the heart of hospice

-Our next 30 hour Volunteer training is in May 2019.
+Our next 30+ hour Volunteer training begins in June/July 2019

 Training includes both a classroom and online component.
 Classroom training sessions are held over several weeks (typically two weekday evenings per week) and are led by a number of engaging speakers working in the field of end-of-life care.